Plugin-contrib/preprocessing-loader/README.md

 [![Coverage Status](https://coveralls.io/repos/github/anikethsaha/preprocessing-loader/badge.svg?branch=master)](https://coveralls.io/github/anikethsaha/preprocessing-loader?branch=master)

+---

+**NOTE**

-> ## This is an experimental project and still in development.
+This is an experimental and learning project and still in development.
 Use it on your own risk!
+This would not work properly if you can reused variable or function names in different files.

+---

 # preprocessing-loader